Last updated on January 25th, 2026 at 08:33 am

 4. Bunka Hostel Tokyo ⭐️⭐️

-I know there’s always going to be some fellow traveler reading this and prefer staying in hostels.
+I know there’s always going to be some fellow traveler reading this who prefers staying in hostels.
 Not because it’s a cheap Tokyo accommodation option.
-But because one can meet many people from around the world interested in Japanese travel and culture.
+But one can meet many people from around the world who are interested in Japanese travel and culture.

-Normally I do not stay inside a mixed dormitory hostel because I’m older.
-Plus I snore a lot and I think I want to be considerate to others.
+Normally, I do not stay in a mixed dormitory hostel because I’m older.
+Plus, I snore a lot, and I think I want to be considerate to others.

 Joking aside, I tried it out a few nights here because my young cousin was staying here while he was touring around Japan for his very first trip.
 Also, he agreed to let me have the top bunk bed.

-And after staying there for a few nights I have to admit, Bunka Hostel Tokyo is one of the best budget lodging in Asakusa for the young folks.
+And after staying there for a few nights, I have to admit, Bunka Hostel Tokyo is one of the best budget lodgings in Asakusa for the young folks.
 And not so bad for old folks either.

 Mixed dormitory rooms are available at around $40USD plus tax.
-Bunka Hostel Hotel even has a private family dormitory style room with 4 bunk beds priced at $225USD plus tax which is a good price.
+Bunka Hostel Hotel even has a private family dormitory style room with four bunk beds priced at $225USD plus tax, which is a reasonable price.

 Bunka Hostel Tokyo